loxilb-io/loxilbdocs/docs/perf-single.md

-## Single-node (all-in-one cnf) performance
+## Single-node performance

-All hosts/loxiLB/end-point nodes are simulated with docker pods inside a single node.
+The hosts/LB/end-points are run in docker pods inside a single node.
 The topology is as follows :

 ```mermaid
 graph LR;